Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 Kubernetes is an open-source orchestration system that automates the process of deploying and maintaining containerized applications.
 It gives you the mechanism to schedule and run containers on clusters of several physical and/or virtual machines.
 For more information please read the official Kubernetes documentation.

-Kubespray is a composition of Ansible playbooks, inventory, provisioning tools, and domain knowledge for generic OS/Kubernetes clusters configuration management tasks.
+Kubespray is a composition of Ansible playbooks, inventory, provisioning tools, and domain knowledge for generic OS/Kubernetes cluster configuration management tasks.
 It provides a highly available cluster, composable attributes and support for the most popular Linux distributions.
 It has become the de-facto production-ready Kubernetes installer that is trusted throughout the cloud-native community (10k stars on GitHub).

 In this tutorial, we’ll show the steps required to deploy a Kubernetes cluster on UpCloud using Kubespray.
 The tutorial assumes that you have basic knowledge about Kubernetes and the different terminologies that comes with it but the steps are easy enough for beginners to follow along as well.